aphaiboon/ClinicFlow/docs/domain-model.md

 - Cancellation requires cancellation_reason if status is cancelled
 - Appointment must belong to an organization
 - Patient, user, and exam room must belong to the same organization
+- Patients can cancel their own appointments only if at least 24 hours before appointment time
+- Patients can only view their own appointments

 ### ExamRoom